faring/DBSCAN/ReadMe.md

 # How to run the code:

 (1) First, download and unzipped the folder and enter that folder.
-Then run the following command from a terminal to run the code: (Required dataset 'test.csv' should be in the same folder)
+Then run the following command from a terminal to run the code: (Required dataset 'test.csv' is available in the same folder)

     $ python3 DBSCAN.py